Bright Colors in UI Design: Benefits and Pitfalls

 Losing accents

-Bright colors don’t suit all users’ groups
+Bright colors don’t suit all user groups

 The same goes for bright colors.
 Even if you create a design for an entertaining app, you need to consider the specifics of the target audience.
-Middle-aged people usually prefer light UI and they may not like bold colors across the screen finding them a distraction.
+Middle-aged people usually prefer light UI, and they may not like bold colors across the screen, finding them a distraction.

 Vibrant colors may look too contrasting on mobile screens